istvanaut/TK-MachineLearning/Simulation/README.md

-## This is the directory of the Simulation team.
+# This is the directory of the Simulation team.

-(At least one file is required so Github recognizes the directory)
+### There is another README inside Simulation/Main.
+Check it for further information